juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

      vsphere-csi-controller-0                 0/5     Pending   0          23m
      vsphere-csi-node-pzjhj                   3/3     Running   0          15m

-**As long as you do have vsphere-csi-controller-0   Pending ... you will not a csi running, so no ProviderID!**
+**As long as you do have vsphere-csi-controller-0   Pending ... you will not see a csi running, so no ProviderID!**

      # kubectl get pods --namespace=kube-system